 This is a guide to visiting the Brecon Beacons waterfalls in South Wales.
+Discover 5 easy walking trails and choose which one is right for you.

 The Brecon Beacons is a National Park in South Wales which was established in 1957.
 The park covers 519 square miles and consists of four main areas – The Black Mountain, Fforest Fawr, The Central Beacons and The Black Mountains.
 (Yes Black Mountain and Black Mountains – very confusing!)